pernuscj/Master-Thesis_Pernusch/README.md

 ## Software
 Analyses were conducted in **R** using the **dedaptive** framework and related statistical packages.

-The adaptive testing procedures are based on existing R scripts provided by Patric Wyss.
+The adaptive testing procedures are based on existing R scripts provided by Patric Wyss (https://github.com/Statric/dedaptive_extended).
 These scripts served as the methodological foundation for the analyses and were adapted for the present application to the MRS-II.

 ## Author
 Jennifer Pernusch